 Soak rice for 6 hrs and then shade dry it.
 Meaning it should not become dry but should still have some wetness in the rice.
-You can either grind this to fine powder using your mixie or give to mill.
+You can either grind this to a fine powder using your mixie or give it to the mill.
 The rice flour should have that texture of soft and wet feeling when you take a handful and also it should kind of retain your fist shape.
 Hope you understand what I am saying.
 This is very important because if the flour is very dry it wouldn't turn out well.

 Have all the things ready when you put the jaggary for cooking.

-Remove from fire, and add poppy seeds, sesame seeds and cardamom.
+Remove from fire, and add poppy seeds, sesame seeds, and cardamom.
 Mix well.
 Then slowly add the rice flour and keep mixing well.
 The consistency is very important, so you need to add the flour little by little so that you have enough jaggary.
 Some flour might remain, so problem Important factor is you should get the consistency of Chappatis dough.

 Divide into lemon size balls and a greased top roll out the balls with hands smeared with oil.

 Heat oil for frying and slowly drop these circles into the hot oil.
 You can simmer for a while until you know the inside is cooked.
-Turn to the other side and cook till its golden in colour.
+Turn to the other side and cook till it's golden in colour.
 If you are cooking alone, you can roll out one by one and cook.
 Else it might get burnt.
 Once done, remove and drain on a Kitchen towel.

 I got about 8 as shown in the picture!

 Coconut grated - 2 tsp